-Compensatory time shall be taken at such times and in such time blocks as are established or agreed to by the Chief of Police or his designee.
-This scheduling of compensatory time off is subject to the operating needs of the department, and will not be granted where it will require another employee to be called back at overtime rates or where it would leave the department with insufficient manpower on duty.
+Compensatory time shall be taken at such times as are established or agreed to by the Chief of Police or his designee.
+This scheduling of compensatory time off is subject to the operating needs of the Department and will not be granted where it would leave the Department with insufficient manpower on duty.
 Subject to the foregoing, permission to use compensatory time shall not be unreasonably denied.